Jump to Main Content

 MSIM Mid-Career

 Residential Mid-Career core courses and numerous electives required for the Business Intelligence, Data Science, Program/Product Management and Consulting, and Information and Cyber Security specializations are offered at night and on weekends.
 If you have flexibility in your schedule to take daytime courses, you can complete the User Experience or Information Architecture specializations as a Residential student.
-Those interested in Business Intelligence or Data Science who are not local to Seattle or who need added flexibility while pursuing their degree should apply for the online Mid-Career option.
+Those interested in Business Intelligence, Data Science or Program/Product Management and Consulting who are not local to Seattle or who need added flexibility while pursuing their degree should apply for the online Mid-Career option.

 Which MSIM is right for you?